cebarbosa/paintbox/docs/basic_classes.rst

-In `paintbox`, we can also use templates as those shown above using the :meth:`paintbox.sed.NonParametricModel` class.
+In `paintbox`, we can also use templates as those shown above using the `NonParametricModel <https://paintbox.readthedocs.io/en/latest/basic_classes.html#non-parametric-models>`_ class.
 For instance, to use the emission line templates shown above, we just need to do the following: